iley-power/democracy-how/README.md

 But what is the core reason communism didn’t work?
 The same way why a capitalism that ruled over people within dictatorial countries didn’t work well.
 When freedoms are taken away from people, they can’t work well and they can’t innovate.
 There is however a balance: where freedoms can be given up to a certain point and by doing so add productivity to the society.
 E.g, China, Vietnam.
 However, the reader didn’t stay to hear a lecture about GDP growth.
 People choose democracy to be able to live without fear and be free to do whatever they want with their life.
 =Role of large cities in democracy=

 Many times regime changes start from large cities, particularly from political capitals and business capitals.
 Examples of changes that started from large cities:
 Egyptian revolution during the Arab spring; Russian Bolshevik revolution of 1917 started at the Russian capital, Saint Petersburg; the Chinese demonstrations of the Tiananmen square; the American revolution started from Boston; French revolution started from Paris;
 Why is that happening ?
 People that want  a political change are rare.
 In a large city they have easier way to find each other and organize.
-In addition, it is easier to exchange informaiton in a large city and to create social network and socialize.
+In addition, it is easier to exchange information in a large city and to create social network and socialize.

 =Psychology behind  democratization=